History of Polio

 Rotary International launched a global effort to immunize the world’s children against polio in 1985 followed by the establishment of the Global Polio Eradication Initiative (GPEI) in 1988.
 When the GPEI started, polio paralysed more than 1000 children worldwide every day.
-Since then, more than 2.5 billion children have been immunized against polio thanks to the cooperation of more than 200 countries and 20 million volunteers, backed by an international investment of more than US$ 11 billion.
+Since then, more than 2.5 billion children have been immunized against polio thanks to the cooperation of more than 200 countries and 20 million volunteers.

-There are now only 3 countries that have never stopped polio transmission and global incidence of polio cases has decreased by 99%.
+Today, wild poliovirus continues to circulate in only two countries, and global incidence of polio cases has decreased by 99%.